Web3NL/file-dedup/README.md

 # File Dedup

-A minimal file deduplication tool that finds duplicate files using SHA-256 hashing.
+A minimal file deduplication tool that finds duplicate files using xxHash.

 ## Features